chutetearer/Getting-and-Cleaning-Data/CodeBook.md

 - Column number: 3 to 68
 - Column type: Numeric
 - Values: Mean value of column grouped by "activity" and "subject"
+- Units: Every original variable has been normalised into a -1 to 1 range, so the units are meaningless.
 - Complete column names (1) (2):
   - "tBodyAcc-mean()-X", "tBodyAcc-mean()-Y", "tBodyAcc-mean()-Z"
   - "tBodyAcc-std()-X", "tBodyAcc-std()-Y", "tBodyAcc-std()-Z"